wConnor/nconj/README.md

 $ make -j$(nproc)
 ```

-This should result in the `nconj` binary.
+This should result in the `nconj` binary inside of the `./build/src/` directory.

 ## Usage
-Once compiled, the software is simply ran using `./nconj`.
+Once compiled, the software is simply ran using `./build/src/nconj` from the repository's root directory.
 The user should then be prompted with the terminal interface.

 ## Screenshots
 ![Main Screen](/images/main-screen.png)